dbmcclain/Lisp-Actors/README.md

 Conveying the 256-bit AES encryption key requires sending only 80 bytes of data, or 2x320 bits.
 I consider that pretty efficient for LWE Lattice crypto.

+[*Now this is somewhat interesting...
+Typically, in LWE Lattice crypto, the cryptotext carries a vector row-sum from the System Matrix.
+In solving the Subset-Sum problem, you might have several potential solutions, starting with solving for the first component of the row-sum.
+You can then verify the solution by seeing whether or not that same subset solves the other vector components.
+If not, then resume your search.

+But in our case here, with the vector row-sum containing only a single element, there is nothing else to cross-check your potential solution.
+You can try to back out the same subset of noisy Public Key elements from the scalar component to reveal the message.
+But there is no way to cross check your subset solution, other than trying to use the revealed message as an unlocking key on the accompanying AES-256 crypto packet.

+As stands right now, that AES packet carries a :CANARY element to help the recipient double check on the validity of the unlocking key.
+But if I were to elide that canary item, the remaining items are just random values, providing no way to check for correctness.
+Perhaps I should elide the :CANARY.

+But apart from the :CANARY issue, I maintain that by providing only a single item for the row-sum vector of the LWE Lattice cryptotext, I have made the problem immeasurably harder than most other variants of LWE Lattice crypto.
+What might appear as a weakness in my approach - providing only a single element to attack - actually makes the problem substantially harder.

+And LWE Lattice crypto over a prime modular field provides a much harder Subset-Sum problem than ordinary arithmetic in the Reals.
+If you find a potential subset, it might be the solution, or it might not.
+The remaining elements not yet examined from the System Matrix might also provide a solution, because we are using modular arithmetic.
+Without the :CANARY to tip you off, you have to examine every possible elemenet in the System Matrix to find all or the Subset-Sum solution, and if there are more than one subset, then you have absolutely no idea which one of them is correct.

+Our network protocol provides that if any error occurs during initial keying handshake, then the nodes shut down and go quiet.
+You have only one chance to respond correctly.]

 -- 26 October 2023 -- Minimum Sufficient Concepts for Concurrent Programming
 ---